husskhosravi/elt-data-warehouse-snowflake/README.md

 ## 🧱 Why I Started from a 3NF OLTP Model

-To simulate a real-world enterprise scenario, I started from a highly normalised **OLTP dataset in 3rd Normal Form (3NF)** — typical of transactional systems.
+To simulate a real-world enterprise scenario, I started from a highly normalised **OLTP dataset in 3rd Normal Form (3NF)** which is typical of transactional systems.

 OLTP systems handle high volumes of short, atomic transactions like orders or payments, prioritising data integrity and write efficiency.
-They use Third Normal Form (3NF) to reduce redundancy, enforce entity separation, and prevent update anomalies — ensuring clean, consistent source data for downstream analytics.
+They use Third Normal Form (3NF) to reduce redundancy, enforce entity separation, and prevent update anomalies, ensuring clean, consistent source data for downstream analytics.

 This allowed me to:
 - ✅ Practise real-world **data modelling**